Please Log In or Register to Continue

 Because of its relatively small size, not too many celebrities and historical figures have come from Westfield, Indiana.
 However, there are two Westfield residents who have held places in United States history: Claude Bowers and Herbert Baumeister.
 Claude Bowers was the American ambassador to Spain and Chile; at one point he ran for the House of Representatives.
 In his lifetime, Claude Bowers penned fourteen books, many of them concerning the life of Thomas Jefferson.
 Herbert Baumeister, aka Brian Smart, is a lot more infamous.
 A diagnosed schizophrenic, Baumeister murdered somewhere between 11 and 20 gay men, burning the flesh from their bodies before partially burying them in his backyard; he eventually committed suicide.

 Westfield Real Estate

-Westfield, Indiana is the perfect place in which to buy a house.
-With 187 listings for sale, there is no better time than now to move forward with your property search.
+Westfield, Indiana is the perfect place in which to own a house.
+With 171 listings on the market, now is the perfect time to schedule a showing.